codemonkeysio/code-monkeys-blog/docs/resources/bitcoin/index.md

 ## Website

-[Bitcoin](https://bitcoin.org/en/) - Bitcoin Core website that has introductory resources for individuals, businesses, and developers, resources, ways to participate, FAQs, and more
+[Bitcoin](https://bitcoin.org/en/) - Bitcoin core website that has introductory resources for individuals, businesses, and developers, resources, ways to participate, FAQs, and more

 </div>